fernando-valente/FVGetApp/README.md

 +(BOOL)setApplication:(NSString *)appDomain forMIMEType:(NSString
 *)MIMEType;

-For the first method of the list pass a URL for the app bundle(i.e. /applications/ Safari.app).
-For the other 2 methods, pass the app domain(i.e. com.apple.itunes).
+The arguments for the first method are a URL pointing to the location of the bundle(e.g. /applications/ Safari.app).
+For the other 2 methods, pass the app domain(e.g. com.apple.itunes).

 The method for checking if an app can open a file also returns a BOOL value.
-The first argument must be the URL for an app bundle and the second one an URL for a file.
+The first argument is the URL for an app bundle and the second one a URL for a file.

 +(BOOL)isAppCompatible:(NSURL *)appURL withFile:(NSURL *)fileURL;

-Methods for getting the default app for a specific protocol, extension or MIME type always return a NSDictionary.
-Methods for getting an app list always return a NSArray of NSDictionary.
-The returned NSDictionary object(s) will always be created using the information on the app's info.plist.
-There are two extra keys which are used to get the app icon and the bundle URL:
+The methods for getting the default app for a specific protocol, extension or MIME type always return a NSDictionary.
+The methods that return list of apps always return a NSArray containing NSDictionarys.
+The returned NSDictionary object(s) are created using the information obtained from the app's info.plist.
+For example, to get the copyright information, get the value for NSHumanReadableCopyright.
+There are two extra keys that are not present on NSBundles.
+Those are FVGetAppIconProperty and FVGetAppURLProperty.
+What each one contains is pretty much self explanatory.

-FVGetAppIconProperty;

-FVGetAppURLProperty;

 To get the default app for a protocol, extension or MIME type, use one of the following
 methods: